Australian Passport Services

 It is important to be aware of passport application requirements before seeking to lodge an application.
 This information and application forms are available on the Australian Passports Office website.
 Access here the list of guarantors approved for use in Canada and Bermuda.

 Where original passport application supporting documentation is in a language other than English, an original English translation by an approved certified translator must also be provided.
 Approved translators must be certified by provincial and territorial bodies which are members of the Canadian Translators, Terminologists and Interpreters Council.

 List of approved provincial organisations in Canada (excluding Quebec)

 List of approved organisations in Quebec

 An additional ‘Overseas Application Fee’ will be applied to passport applications lodged overseas on or after 1 July 2015.
-The additional fee for adult (including senior) applications will be AUD $100, and AUD $50 for child applications.
 The fee will not apply to emergency passport applications as the validity of these passports is very limited.
 Passport fees are set in Canadian dollars and are subject to monthly review in accordance with exchange rate fluctuations.